Ferencvárosi TC (women's handball)

 Ferencvárosi Torna Club is a Hungarian professional women's handball team from Budapest, that is part of the multi-sports club Ferencvárosi TC.
 Nicknamed Fradi, the team plays in the Nemzeti Bajnokság I, the top level championship in Hungary.
 They are one of the most successful clubs in the country, having won eleven Hungarian championships and as many Hungarian cup titles.
 FTC also enjoy a good reputation in continental competitions: they lifted the EHF Cup Winners' Cup trophy in 1978, 2011, and 2012, and they were also crowned as the EHF Cup winners in 2006.
-The team also reached the finals of the EHF Champions League two times, however, they fell short in both occasions.
+The team also reached the finals of the EHF Champions League three times, however, they fell short in all occasions.

-The current name of the club is FTC-Rail Cargo Hungaria due to sponsorship reasons.
+The current name of the club is FTC-Toyota Kovács due to sponsorship reasons.

 The First Great Generation

 After the cessation of large-field games in the early 1960s, Ferencváros, which regained its name in the autumn of 1956, focused on small-field handball.
 Continuous improvement (finishing 9th in 1960, 7th in 1961, 4th in 1962, and 2nd in 1963) made the championship title a feasible goal.
 Nevertheless, there was a slight decline: the team finished 6th in 1964 and 5th in 1965.
 In 1966, they won their first championship gold.
 The team members included Éva Czitkovics, Márta Giba, Erzsébet Huszár, Erzsébet Jányáné Bognár, Ida Nagy, Teréz Nagy, Júlia Pencz, Anna Rothermel, Ilona Ruff, Judit Stern, Ida Szegedi, Gizella Szilágyi, Gáborné Zubor, and Zsuzsa Zsidai, with Gyula Elek as their coach.

 In his first year as coach, Gyula Elek won the championship, which was followed by more championship titles and podium finishes.
 From 1966 to 1980, the team finished on the podium every year.
 They were champions four times (1966, 1968, 1969, 1971), runners-up seven times (1967, 1970, 1972, 1973, 1976, 1977, 1978), and third place four times (1974, 1975, 1979, 1980).
 During this period, the team won the cup four times (1967, 1970, 1972, 1977).

 A standout figure of the team was goalkeeper Anna Rothermel Elekné, who was considered the best goalkeeper of her time both domestically and internationally.
 Thanks to her, Ferencváros conceded the fewest goals in the championships, even when they did not finish in first place.

 Among the greats of the era were Márta Giba Takácsné, Erzsébet Bognár Szőkéné, and Magdolna Csiha, who played key roles as prolific scorers.
 Amália Sterbinszky, who became one of the best Hungarian handball players of the 20th century and played 250 matches for the national team, also started her senior career at Ferencváros.